d18c7db/Gauntlet_FPGA/readme.md

                     R/W   -------- xxxx----      (Green)
                     R/W   -------- ----xxxx      (Blue)
 </pre>
-Tables above borrowed from MAME source code.

-There are 42 text lines across and 30 down, each text character requires a word
+There are 42 visible text lines across and 30 down, each text character requires a word
 Top line starts at 905000 - 905053, remaining 22 words not visible on screen
 Next line starts at 905080 - 9050D3, remaining 22 words not visible on screen
 etc...